dusk-network/docs-public/src/content/docs/developer/smart-contract/getting-started.md

 ### Rust

-Although developers can write smart contracts on Dusk using any programming language that compiles to WASM, Rust is the best supported language in our ecosystem.

-Therefore, the only real dependency that needs to be installed is <a href="https://www.rust-lang.org/tools/install" target="_blank">Rust</a> 1.71 nightly or higher.
+To start writing contracts in Rust we need installed <a href="https://www.rust-lang.org/tools/install" target="_blank">Rust</a> 1.71 nightly or higher.

 :::tip[Install Rust]
 You can find information to install Rust <a href="https://www.rust-lang.org/tools/install" target="_blank">here</a>.